brunapilotto/PipescRNA-seq/README.md

 ### Help

-If you want to know what all the pipeline parameters are, you can run the command:
+If you want to know all the pipeline parameters, you can run the command:

 ```bash
 nextflow run PipescRNA-seq/main.nf --help